velezj/family-rpg-1/march-2021/scenes/gustavo-gets-jon-yo-book.md

 toc-title: Table of Contents
 ---

-[Garth Ven](../characters/garth-ven.md) will give Gustavo an old spellbook/journal he found during his travels so that Gustavo has a spellbook to use as a new mage.
-The book recognizes Gustavo and reveals it's title and cover to him.
+The book from Jon-Yo found by Garth will get to Gustavo's hands and reveal its true cover when touched by Gostavo, bonding to him.

+# From Garth Himself

+# From Mary (from Garth)

-# Narrative
+# Narrative When Bonding